 How to Unblock a Drain: A Practical Guide

-Step 1: Locate the blockage
+Step 1: Locate the Blockage

 The first step in unblocking a drain is to locate the blockage.
 This can often be done simply by visual inspection, but if the blockage is deep in the pipes, you may need to use a camera to locate it.
 An inspection camera can be purchased for between $100 and $1,000, depending on the quality and features.
+Blocked drains can be caused by several factors, such as tree roots, grease buildup, or other debris.

-Step 2: Gather your tools
+Step 2: Gather Your Tools

-Step 3: Use a plunger
+Step 3: Use a Plunger

-Step 4: Use a DIY solution
+Step 4: Use a DIY Solution

 A simple and effective DIY solution to unclog a drain is using baking soda and white vinegar.
 First, pour a cup of baking soda down the drain, then add a cup of white vinegar.
 Cover the drain and let it sit for about 30 minutes.
-After that, flush the drain with hot water.
+After that, flush the drain with boiling water.
 This method works well for small blockages caused by grease or soap scum.

-Step 5: Use a commercial drain cleaner
+Step 5: Use a Commercial Drain Cleaner

-Step 6: Use a plumbing auger
+Step 6: Use a Plumbing Auger

-Step 7: Clean up
+Step 7: Clean Up

 Once the blockage has been removed, it’s important to clean up any debris that may have been dislodged.
 Use a bucket to remove any debris that may have been pulled out of the drain, and be sure to properly dispose of it.